Gasoline is sold and priced by grade

 Gasoline is sold based on octane levels in three primary grades of gasoline:

-The octane level of gasoline refers to its resistance to combustion.
+The octane level of gasoline indicates its resistance to combustion.
 Gasoline with a higher octane level is less prone to pre-ignition and detonation, also known as engine knocking.
-Refiners charge more for higher octane fuel, and premium-grade gasoline is the most expensive.
-From 1995 through 2006, the price difference between grades of gasoline was typically about 10¢ per gallon.
-Since 2006, the price difference between gasoline grades has generally increased.
-In 2018, the national annual average price of midgrade gasoline was about 34¢ per gallon more than regular-grade gasoline, and the average price for premium-grade gasoline was about 57¢ per gallon more than regular grade.
+Refiners charge more for higher-octane fuel, and premium-grade gasoline is the most expensive.
+From 1995 through 2006, the price difference among grades of gasoline was typically about 10 cents per gallon.
+Since 2006, the price difference among gasoline grades has generally increased.
+In 2022, the national annual average price of midgrade gasoline was about 49 cents per gallon more than regular-grade gasoline, and the average price for premium-grade gasoline was about 79 cents per gallon more than regular grade.

-What are the main components of the retail price of gasoline?
+The main components of the retail price of gasoline

 The retail price of gasoline includes four main components: